neondatabase/website/content/docs/introduction/billing-calculators.md

 subtitle: Get familiar with Neon billing using our pricing calculators
 ---

+## Basic questions

+With autoscaling as the key to our pay-for-use model, you should have some sense of what kind of usage your application requires before you try out our calculators.
+A few questions for you to consider:
+* _How active are your users_?
+* _What level of performance does your applciation require_?
+* _How much storage do you require_?

+These questions translate into the metrics [active time](/docs/introduction/billing#active-time), [compute time](/docs/introduction/billing#compute-time), and [storage space](/docs/introduction/billing#project-storage).

 ## Pricing calculators

-Neon provides pricing tools you can use to estimate monthly costs based on the billing metrics described above.
+If you already have a sense of your sizing and usage needs, we recommend that you try out our Pricing Calculator on our website or our Pro Plan Cost Estimator in the Neon Console.
+The tools let you estimate monthly costs based on the billing metrics above.

 ### Pricing calculator